Layal Najib: Background

 The 2006 war was a turning point for female reporters' ability to report at the front lines alongside male reporters.
-The female journalists of this generation had either lived or practiced journalism during the Lebanon Civil War (1975-1990) but news organizations did not provide them with any training.
+The female journalists of this generation had either lived or practiced journalism during the Lebanon Civil War (1975–1990) but news organizations did not provide them with any training.
 Najib's death and her job as a photojournalist was mentioned alongside the successes of other females such as Maktabi and Qassem, who were TV journalists in front of the camera.

 Early history

 Layal Najib was from Tripoli, Lebanon.
 She had been at Al Jaras for three years but a photographer for 1 year and 8 months.
 Prior to working for Al Jaras, Najib was a local freelance photographer.
 She also had been a freelance photojournalist for the international news agency Agence France Presse.

 For Layal Najib and other Lebanese female journalists, the 2006 war was their first opportunity to cover a combat environment.
-Najib was reporting on the Israeli bombings in southern Lebanon for Al Jaras at the time of her death.